 - Advice on becoming an electrician

 Dig into my Ultimate Guide about How to Become an Electrician.
 This is for anyone interested in joining the electrical field.
 You will find thorough advise about starting a career with the fascinating and powerful force of electricity.
-Check out the Salary Charts as well.
+Check out our salary charts as well.

-Kickoff with my Electrician's Tools Guide to find essential tools for an apprentice electrician and beyond.
+Kick off with my electrician’s tool guide to find essential tools for an apprentice electrician and beyond.

 It seems I was too young to be helpful.

 When I was about 7 years old, Dad was building a storage area in our backroom.
-I was happy as a pickle on a ham sandwich when I was allowed to nail up the paneling.
-(Told you it was the 70’s.)
+I was as happy as a pickle on a ham sandwich when I was allowed to nail up the paneling (told you it was the 70’s)!

-Happy that is UNTIL my Dad started all the nails for me before handing over the hammer.
-Talk about your buzzkill!
+Happy, that is, until Dad started all the nails for me before handing over the hammer.
+Talk about a buzzkill!

 Dad went on to become my electrical mentor and taught me everything I know.
-Everyone who meets him, loves him.
-I am amazingly blessed.
+Everyone who meets him loves him.
+I am blessed.

-If you read my story above, it may surprise you that after high school, one position I held was Maintenance Supervisor.
+If you read my story above, it may surprise you that after high school I was a maintenance supervisor.

-Having little experience and no training meant learning it all on the job.
+Having little experience meant learning on the job.

-I remember one day looking at a light bulb in the garage which was controlled by a pull chain.
+I remember gazing at a lightbulb in a garage that was operated by a pull chain.

 I wanted a wall switch to operate it.
 But how?

-I stared at it for the longest time until it finally dawned on me how to make that happen.
+I stared at it for the longest time until I grasped how to make that happen.

-I ran the wire and installed that switch - and I will never forget the buzz I felt when I flipped that switch and the thing worked!
+I ran the wire and installed that switch.
+I’ll never forget the buzz I felt when I flipped that switch and the thing worked!

-To this day I confess I get a little kick out of hitting that switch for the first time and seeing the results of my work.
-But I harken back to that very first light switch as the moment I became hooked.
+To this day I confess, I get a little kick out of hitting that switch for the first time and seeing the results of my work.

-My Dad worked for DTE (Detroit Edison) electrical company his entire career, and was the one I called when trying to troubleshoot some bizarre electrical problem.
+My Dad worked for DTE (Detroit Edison Electrical) his entire career, and was the one I called when troubleshooting some bizarre electrical problem.
 He was always available to talk me through things and very often we got to the bottom of it together.

 In fact, a dream of mine became working with my Dad in the electrical field.

-That dream came true when, along with my wife and two sons, I moved back to Michigan the year my dad retired from DTE to start his own electrical contracting business.
+That dream became true when my Dad retired from DTE to start his own electrical contracting business.

-Before I knew it, I was an electrical apprentice.
+Before I knew it, I was a first-year electrical apprentice.

 My Mission Here

-If there is a topic you are interested in learning or have a question related to the electrical field, drop me a quick email at email@example.com.
-I will consider it for future posts.
+If there is a topic you are interested in learning, or if you have a question related to the electrical field, drop me a quick email at email@example.com.
+I will consider it for future articles.